Do I Need a Generator Transfer Switch Before Storm Season?

 - Label your priority circuits so anyone in the household can switch over safely.

-If you want a transfer switch sized and installed correctly before the next round of summer storms, the licensed electricians at Triple Play Home Services can help.
-Veteran-owned since 2009, flat-rate, and available 24/7, they offer a free estimate at (405) 500-5333.
+If you want a transfer switch sized and installed correctly before the next round of summer storms, the licensed electricians at Triple Play Home Services can help. veteran-owned and part of the Graco Heat & Air family serving Oklahoma since 1994, flat-rate, and available 24/7, they offer a free estimate at (405) 500-5333.

 Getting this done before storm season means that when the grid goes dark, you flip a switch, your home comes back to life, and everyone, including the lineworkers, stays safe.